Shroud (character)

 Maximillian Quincy Coleridge is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Steve Englehart and artist Herb Trimpe, the character first appeared in Super-Villain Team-Up #5 (April 1976).
-Coleridge, known under the codename The Shroud, set out to establish himself as the world's greatest hero.
+Coleridge, primarily known as Shroud, set out to establish himself as the world's greatest hero.
 To maintain his guise as a villain, he assumed leadership of the supervillain team Night Shift, often manipulating its members into performing heroic acts without their knowledge.
 Inspired by his encounters with the West Coast Avengers—particularly Moon Knight—Coleridge later aspired to carry on Marc Spector's legacy by becoming the next Moon Knight.

 Development

 Concept and creation

 Steve Englehart stated that the character Maximillian Coleridge was conceived as a "mashup" of DC Comics' Batman and The Shadow.
 He explained, "As a Marvel writer, I thought I'd never get to write the Batman, so I took some Bat-traits and mixed them with some Shadow-traits so as not to get sued and made my own homage to those dark night characters."